Question: Is pornography always bad? What does it mean to live a chaste life, whether married or single? What does it mean to be celibate?

 Masturbation and porn can cause erectile dysfunction when the brain becomes confused about whether one is self-gratifying or having sex with a partner.
 There is a difference between being in complete control over one’s movement toward ejaculation and reciprocating with a partner to bring about mutual orgasm.
 For some single people watching porn masturbating may be the only sex they have.
 But consider that when masturbating while watching porn the body’s energy is going into the screen because that’s the source of your arousal.
 The body’s energy follows the focus of the mind’s attention.

 There is a better way to pleasure oneself than by watching porn.
 Sex occurs both in the brain and genitals.
 A thought or visual image can trigger a reaction in the genitals, which is the way many of us function when looking at porn.
-But masturbating while watching porn results in a weak ejaculation that does not revitalize the body because the sexual energy goes into the TV or computer screen rather than staying in the body.
+But masturbating while watching porn results in a weak ejaculation that does not revitalize the body because the sexual energy goes into the screen rather than staying in the body.

 One can engage in self-pleasuring that is not prompted by porn and focused only on the genitals.
 Your genitals can react to any stimulation, like a breeze blowing on your naked body, rubbing your body all over as far as your arms and hands can travel, and breathing deeply.
 You can feel your body vibrate with self love while holding the charge until you reach the absolute point of ejaculation.
 The energy loss from this ejaculation is not as great because the body has received energy through your self-pleasuring.
 Your attention has been on your own body, not on the screen.